arnab-raychaudhari/RedBrandCanners-Decision-Optimization/README.md

 • Given the probabilities of sunny, poor and normal years, what is the average total profit of ordering <b>(S)</b>, <b>(P)</b> and <b>(N)</b> tomatoes?

 • What is the recommended amount (pounds) of tomatoes for RBC to buy?

+<h4>Solution:</h4>

+Over the next year, a decision on the optimal quantity of tomatoes to purchase under different weather conditions needs to be made.
+The weather forecast suggests there is a <b>25%</b> chance of a sunny year, a <b>50%</b> probability of a normal year, and a <b>25%</b> likelihood of a poor year.
+Based on these probabilities and the respective profits associated with each scenario, a calculated strategy is imperative for RBC’s success.

+We have revised the profit objective formula as it does include the purchasing price:

+$$
+47 * (a_{w} + b_{w}) - 2 * (a_{j} + b_{j}) + 22 * (a_{p} + b_{p})
+$$

+For a sunny year, RBC should consider purchasing <b>12,000,000 pounds</b> of tomatoes, which is anticipated to yield a profit of <b>$514,000,000</b>.
+If the year turns out to be normal, the advised purchase is <b>10,667,000 pounds</b>, with an expected profit of <b>$451,333,000</b>.
+In the event of a poor year, a more conservative purchase of <b>5,467,000 pounds</b> is recommended, which would result in a profit of <b>$206,933,000</b>.

+The distribution of tomatoes into different product lines is critical for maximizing profits.
+For instance, in a sunny year, RBC would allocate <b>7,800,000 pounds</b> for whole tomatoes and <b>2,200,000 pounds</b> for grade B tomatoes in the same category, with no tomatoes used for juice.
+Tomato paste production would utilize <b>2,000,000 pounds</b> of grade B tomatoes, which aligns with RBC’s quality and demand constraints.

+To derive the average profit considering the probabilities, we consider the profit contributions from each scenario and weigh them accordingly.
+This results in an expected average profit, of <b>$382,407,750</b> based on each probability.

+Assuming RBC prepares for a sunny year, they would purchase <b>12,000,000 pounds</b> of tomatoes.
+If the year turns out to be sunny indeed, the profit contribution would be <b>$467,000,000</b>.
+However, if the year is unexpectedly normal, the profit decreases to <b>$420,000,000</b> and for a poor year, it further reduces to <b>$194,400,000</b>.

+On the other hand, planning for a normal year by purchasing <b>10,667,000 pounds</b> of tomatoes would result in profits of <b>$404,349,000</b> if sunny, <b>$378,233,000</b> if normal, and <b>$177,693,000</b> if poor.
+This approach offers a moderate profit in sunny conditions but provides more stability and less risk in the event of a poor year.

+Lastly, if RBC anticipates a poor year and orders 5,467,000 pounds, the profit contributions are the lowest across, with <b>$159,949,000</b> for both sunny and normal years and <b>$112,520,000</b> for a poor year.

+Now by taking in mind the probability of each condition and including that into the quality of supplied tomatoes, we get a result of profit contribution of <b>$410,600,000</b> taking into account the probabilities of each weather condition and the quality of supplied tomatoes.
+This figure seems to be an adjusted profit considering these factors.
+Bringing the optimal order of <b>9,800,000</b> tomatoes.